ismo-karkkainen/diagrammatron/README.md

 ## diagrammatron-nodes

-Finds connected sub-diagrams and assigns nodes locations to "xo" and "yo" fields and disjoint sub-graph identifier as "sid".
-Couple simple algorithms are available.
+Finds connected sub-diagrams and assigns nodes locations to "xo" and "yo" fields and disjoint sub-graph identifier to "sid".
+A couple simple algorithms are available.
 Coordinates indicate the ordering of nodes and not where they should actually be located.
 Disjoint sub-diagrams will be placed on top of each other.